Vivaldi’s Spring With Orff Arrangement, Movement, And More

 Continue reading “The Mitten”

-Find fun and engaging Valentine’s Day songs, games, dances, and activities to make a week of LOVE in the music room.
-Some “love” songs can be used any time of the year!
+Find fun and engaging Valentine songs, games, dances, and activities to fill your K-5 elementary classroom with LOVE!
+For Valentine’s Day or any time of the year!

 What’s here!